EMPAT94/empat94.github.io/_gs/tutorial.md

 "Oh, fine already.
 Jeez.
 I've got 67 now, OK?"
 (Arya)

-"And I'm zero" (Me, in a slightly lower voice, mostly to myself) "Hey, how did you figure out how to heal?" (directed at Arya)
+"And I'm zero."
+(Me, in a slightly lower voice, mostly to myself) "Hey, how did you figure out how to heal?" (directed at Arya)

-"Oh, it's a skill I have.
-Named 'Heal', haha" (Arya, chuckling) "I kinda just figured it out"
+"Oh, it's a Skill I have.
+Named 'Heal', haha" (Arya, chuckling) "I kinda just figured it out."

 "Interesting.
 How much mana does it take?"
 (Me, slightly sullen about her intuitive knowledge)

 "Oh, about 80.
 I can cast 3 in a row then I need to recover" (Arya)

 "I see.
 Anyway, guys, I was wondering if I can have a go at the next slime first?
-Wanna try out a couple of spells" (Me, looking around)
+Wanna try out a couple of spells."
+(Me, looking around)

 "Sure" "OK" "Hmm" (Positive grumbles all about)